stackblitz/webcontainer-docs/docs/api.md

 <br />

-In particular, this might break existing or future WebContainer features added in the future.
+In particular, this might break existing WebContainer features or ones that will be added later.
 :::

 <h4 id="wc-setpreviewscript-signature">